IsThereAnyDeal/API/blueprint.md

     + plains: `europauniversalisiv,falloutiv` (required) - List of plains separated by comma
     + region: `eu2` (optional)
     + country: `SK` (optional)
+    + shops: `nuuvem,funstock,steam` (optional) - list of store ids to include in results, separated by comma
+    + exclude: `amazonus,fanatical` (optional) - list of store ids to exclude from results, separated by comma
+    + since: 0 (optional) - timestamp, only get history records starting by this time

 + Response 200